oszuidwest/rpi-audio-encoder/README.md

 ## Silence Detection

-Monitors audio levels and sends alerts when silence is detected.
+Monitors audio levels and sends alerts when silence is detected or recovered.
 Uses hysteresis to prevent alert flapping:

 | Setting | Default | Range | Description |
 |---------|---------|-------|-------------|